There are a lot of steps to this process

 When we started this process and the seller wanted the money guaranteed in pesos, I was nervous.
 The rate had been trending poorly for the dollar, and it didn't look like that would change soon.

-It's why, even though I had quite a bit of money saved, I took out a loan amount for the full amount.
+It's why, even though I had quite a bit of money saved, I took out a much larger loan amount.
 Keeping my saved money as a back-up in case the exchange rate kept sliding away.
 It felt like a gamble at the time, now it's looking like a blessing.

 The Mexican presidential election is happening on July 1st, and there is some speculation that before that election the rate could keep sliding my way.
 But we're still an undisclosed distance from closing and that makes me nervous.